-One of the main objectives of the Green Customs Initiative is to increase capacities of customs officers and protection officers worldwide.
-Besides organising workshops and developing the GCI guide, the GCI also works with Partners to develop e-learning modules on relevant multilateral environmental agreements and international conventions.
-Below you will find the links to different e-learning courses through WCO CLIKC! website or through the websites of different GCI Partners.
-These sites provide the detailed instructions on how to get access to the courses.
+One of the objectives of the GCI is to increase the capacities of customs officers and protection officers worldwide.
+Besides organizing workshops and developing the GCI guide, the GCI also works with Partners to develop e-learning modules on relevant conventions and MEAs.
+Below you will find the links to different e-learning courses through the CLIKC! website or through the websites of different GCI Partners.
+These sites provide detailed instructions on how to access the courses.

 Please do not hesitate to contact the respective organization for more information.